01

 A better split is for AI partners to prepare facts, materials, options, and reminders while people keep judgment.
 This saves time without handing critical responsibility to a workflow that has not been proven yet.

-After a week, check three signals: did you search through fewer chat records, did follow-up slip less often, and did review get easier?
+After a week, check three signals: did you search through fewer chat records, did fewer follow-ups slip through, and did review get easier?
 If yes, reuse the same inputs, checks, and review rhythm for the next workflow.

 FAQ